hzla/Pokeweb-Live/README.md

 Thanks to turtleisaac for pokeditor src code that let me look up what some of bitfields did what as well for his partial list of move effects.

-Thanks to platinummaster for helping with my text parser algorithm
+Thanks to platinummaster for allowing the use of BeaterText for the text editors

 Thanks to Drayano for his forum post on the hidden grotto narc format.